-As part of the project, new HVAC systems are to be designed for the new library facility.
-The building consists of open library space, retail space, café, conference and office rooms, an automated storage and retrieval system along with numerous support spaces such as restrooms, utility rooms (mechanical, water, electrical, telecom, etc.) and storage rooms.
+As part of the project, new HVAC systems are to be designed for this medical office building.
+The building consists of clinical administrative support offices, exam rooms, waiting rooms, nurses' stations, clinical laboratory, non-compounding pharmacy, dental, primary care, and women's health services, along with numerous support spaces such as restrooms, utility rooms (mechanical, water, electrical, telecom, etc.) and storage rooms.
 Please refer to the attached drawings and additional requirements in the OPR.